 2. For the management based MDT activation in gNB-CU-CP, upon receiving the CELL TRAFFIC TRACE message from E1/F1, the gNB-CU-CP shall send a CELL TRAFFIC TRACE message to the MN for this UE, including Trace ID and privacy indicator.

 3. The MN sends a CELL TRAFFIC TRACE message to the CN for this UE, including Trace ID and privacy indicator.
-The CN forwards Trace ID and UE identity to the TCE.
+The CN forwards Trace ID and other information to the TCE as specified in TS 32.422 [20].